zhenjiao/openlocTest/loc/zh-CN/articles/best-practices-retry-service-specific.md

 ### Policy configuration (Service bus)

 Retry policies are set programmatically, and can be set as a default policy for a **NamespaceManager** and for a **MessagingFactory**, or individually for each messaging client.
-To set the default retry policy for a messaging session you set the **RetryPolicy** 的的 **NamespaceManager**.
+To set the default retry policy for a messaging session you set the **RetryPolicy** of the **NamespaceManager**.

 	namespaceManager.Settings.RetryPolicy = new RetryExponential(minBackoff: TimeSpan.FromSeconds(0.1),
 	                                                             maxBackoff: TimeSpan.FromSeconds(30),